What do we mean by success rates? It is so important to understand clinic success rates and what they means for your treatment prospects.

 National Average – Under 38 years- 38% / 38 & Over – 16% / All – 29%

 This rate shows the chance of success from all the fresh and frozen embryo transfers within two years of one egg collection.
 Whilst births per embryo gives you an indication of success rates for just one embryo transfer, births per egg collection gives an overall picture of success rates for a full course of treatment (which can include one fresh and a number of frozen transfers).
+This again is a much better delineator of clinic ability to achieve success for their patients.

 Multiple birth rates